 9. SEVERABILITY

-The invalidity or unenforceability of any provision of this Agreement or the Agreement Documents shall not affect the validity or enforceability of any other provision, which shall remain in full force and effect, provided that the Parties can continue to perform their obligations under this Agreement in accordance with the intent of this Agreement
+The invalidity or unenforceability of any provision of this Agreement or the Agreement Documents shall not affect the validity or enforceability of any other provision, which shall remain in full force and effect, provided that the Parties can continue to perform their obligations under this Agreement in accordance with the intent of this Agreement.

 10. ENTIRE AGREEMENT